kahst/BirdNET-Analyzer/README.md

 +
 [source,sh]
 ----
-python3 analyze.py --i /path/to/audio/folder --o /path/to/output/folder
+PYTHONPATH=. python3 birdnet/analysis/main.py --i /path/to/audio/folder --o /path/to/output/folder
 ----
 +
 NOTE: Your custom species list has to be named 'species_list.txt' and the folder containing the list needs to be specified with `--slist /path/to/folder`.